The name of the association shall be the United Kingdom Association for Gestalt Practitioners (UKAGP).

 5.2 Application for Membership

-Application for registration, certification or accreditation by EAGT should be forwarded to the Membership Secretary at the Association’s registered address together with such information in support of their application that EAGT shall require.
+Application for registration, certification or accreditation by EAGT should be forwarded to the Membership Officer at the Association’s registered address together with such information in support of their application that EAGT shall require.

 5.3 Register of Members